 You shouldn’t experience any side-effects from your CT scan and you’ll be able to eat and drink as normal afterwards.

-If you had your CT scan with contrast, your radiographer will ask you to stay for a little while until any side effects have passed.
-This is usually around 30 minutes.
-The contrast is normally completely harmless and will pass out of your body in your urine.
+If you had your CT scan with contrast, your radiographer will ask you to stay for 15 minutes to ensure you don't experience any side effects.
+The contrast is normally harmless and will pass out of your body in your urine.

 Should I be worried about radiation from a CT scan?

 A CT scan is a low risk procedure and the amount of radiation you’ll receive from it is equivalent to about five years of naturally occurring (‘background’) radiation.
 The decision to perform a CT scan is always made by a qualified member of our team who ensures that the radiation exposure is justified.